ionic-team/stencil-site/src/docs/components/properties.md

 ### Attribute Name (`attribute`)

 Properties and component attributes are strongly connected but not necessarily the same thing.
-While attributes are an HTML concept, properties are a JavaScrip concept inherent to Object-Oriented Programming.
+While attributes are an HTML concept, properties are a JavaScript concept inherent to Object-Oriented Programming.

 In Stencil, the `@Prop()` decorator applied to a **property** will instruct the Stencil compiler to also listen for changes in a DOM attribute.